MateUrDreaming/Signature-Sounds/README.md

 ## Description

-This repository contains an implementation of signature sounds, a web application build using the Flask framework.
+This repository contains an implementation of signature sounds, a web application built using the Flask framework.
 This application aims to build off the domainmodel designed in A1 and provide a MVP which allows users to browse tracks, add reviews, like tracks and create, alongside share playlists.

 ## Installation